 For months afterward, any time I had to walk over to our servers, I made sure to wave at the Emachine.
 And snicker.

 Then one day, the Emachine was gone, and I never saw it again.
 I wasn’t surprised.
 If you happen to buy the right model at the right time, they can do a good job for you at home.
 But they’re generally inexpensive machines built using components from whoever happened to be the lowest bidder at the time.
-As such, I can’t think of anything good coming from sticking one in a datacenter and having 20,000 users authenticate against it every day.
+As such, I can’t think of anything good coming from sticking one in a datacenter and calling it a production server.
 That just seems like a recipe for BSODs to me.

 But, come to think of it, that out-of-place machine did brighten my day from time to time for a while.
 So I guess there was one good thing that came of it.